MD2911/aem-guides-wknd-events/README.md

-# WKND Events SPA Editor Project
+# WKND Events SPA Editor Project Extension

 This is the code companion for a tutorial that walks through the process of setting up an AEM project to leverage the Single Page App or SPA Editor feature.

+Aside from the implementation of Adobe, I am giving few more examples to show few more examples.
+This tutorial extends the Adobe Weekend Tutorial to cover few key-points that are common during the development.
+The extension from Chapter 3 includes the following:

+1. Creation of a Simple Custom Component: Customization of properties, integration with React BootStrap and custom Exporter
+1. Creation of a container component: How to work with dynamic container
+1. Integration with Accordion in React BootStrap: Use the concept illustrated in #2 to integrate with a Accordion Component in Bootstrap

-View the tutorial on HelpX: [Getting Started with the AEM SPA Editor - WKND Tutorial](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-spa-wknd-tutorial-develop.html)
+To start, please view the tutorial on HelpX: [Getting Started with the AEM SPA Editor - WKND Tutorial](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-spa-wknd-tutorial-develop.html)

-## The Tutorials

-There are two parallel versions of the Getting started with AEM SPA Editor tutorial, building on a fictional WKND Events application; one that builds the integration using React and the other with Angular.
-Other than the JavaScript frameworks used, both tutorials follow the same flow and build out the same capabilities.

-Note the number and order of chapters in each tutorial varies based on the logical development flow imposed by the relevant framework.

 ## WKND Events - React